 Capodimonte Sticker Labels Used by Numerous Companies

-In addition to being stamped with variation of the crown and Neopolitan N mark, along with made in Italy and the name Capodimonte, a number of companies used sticker labels to mark pieces made throughout the 20th century.
+In addition to being stamped with variations of the crown and Neopolitan N mark, along with made in Italy and the name Capodimonte, a number of companies used sticker labels to mark pieces made throughout the 20th century.
 When these are still in place, it makes identifying and dating pieces much easier.

 Of course, these were easily removed or wore away with use over time.
 The label shown here identifying Napoleon as the maker of a finely crafted flower made in the Capodimonte tradition exemplifies this type of label.
 Once the labels are removed, the item is then deemed "unmarked" although it may still be recognizable as a late Capodimonte piece.